PanJ/job-quest-intern/README.md

 A2: <insert your answer here>

+Q3: What do you expect to get from during an internship at TakeMeTour?

+A3: <insert your answer here>

 ## Submitting

 Please fork this repo and submit your repository at panj@takemetour.com along with your contact information.